-Magnet is no longer accepting new applications for the Summer 2023 Student Work Placement Program.
+Due to funding constraints, Magnet will not be able to accept applications for the Winter 2024 term.
 Magnet is one of 18 SWPP delivery partners across Canada.
 Magnet’s Outcome Campus Connect tool can connect you to an alternative delivery partner based on your industry and the availability of funding.

 Student Work Placement Program Eligibility

 - A Registered, Canadian business or not-for-profit;

 - Willing to provide a quality work-integrated learning experience to a Post Secondary student;

 - Committed to paying the student for the role, and have the financial capacity to pay the student for the duration of the placement in full (the wage subsidy will be administered after receiving all supporting documentation, at the end of the placement);

 - Compliant with all federal and provincial human rights and labour legislation, regulations, and any other relevant standards including the Occupational Health and Safety Act and the Employment Standards Act;